Skip to main content

 Stage 2: Initial Analysis

-Ingestion-ready assets are processed through our TMill engine.
-Our engine will read and check all TUVs for the error types identified above and produce a detailed report.
-This report will outline per locale:
+Once validated, assets are processed by our TMill engine.
+The engine scans all TUVs for the error types listed above and produces a detailed report, including:

 Stage 3: Joint Strategy Definition